nathvda/Titanic-Css-Art/README.md

 I haven't looked up the proper colors yet.
 As of today, December 9th, it is still very drafty.

+## Icebergs

+For the icebergs, I decided to use clip-path property, but it is very time consuming.

 ## Compatibility

 As of now, I have tested it on Chrome and Firefox, and both work quite well.